How to fix sump pump

 How often should I check my sump pump?

-It's recommended to check your sump pump at least twice a year, before the spring and fall seasons when heavy rains are more common.
+It's recommended to check your sump pump at least twice a year, in the spring and fall, to ensure it's working properly.

 Connect with certified professionals in your area